replicatedhq/replicated-docs/docs/intro-replicated.md

 Replicated provides the features for managing and distributing your apps, including:

 - Manage your releases and versioning for effective management of your product lifecycle
+- Provision test environments quickly using the compatibility matrix so that you can test release compatibility in a variety of customer environments
-- Create and manage custom license entitlements with flexibility and granular control
+- Create and manage custom license entitlements with flexibility and granular control, including free licenses for trial, dev, and community licenses
 - Connect to a proxied image registry to allow customer to install without having to share the credentials to your private registry
-- Creating custom domains
+- Create custom domains to brand your customer-facing URLs
-- Provision test environments quickly that represent a variety of customer environments using the compatibility matrix

 ## Installing